DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 	- NOTE: These will be animated.
 The speech bubbles themselves WILL NOT BE ANIMATED / WE ARE NOT USING VIDEO / GIF FILES FOR THESE.
 	- Instead, the bubbles will be separated into 2 different layers for foreground and background.
 The background will stay stationary, but the foreground PNG will be animated via the Unity animator.
 - We need 2D VFX for using the powers.
+- Enemy death poof VFX.
+We need to have a poof of smoke when the enemies die.

 ### Player Animations
 - We are completely scrapping each hand operating independently.
 It looks too awkward.